Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

+- server and client should load the slime on boot !  since they will both need it anyways prob -- ?

 - be able to load a map  by spinning up a local server on port 27500
 - clean up  src/server/mod  -- it is very large and messy  (specifically trait GameServer)